mgismissing/Zink/docs/usage.md

 # Command line

 Running the command `z` (or `python -m zlang`) starts the REPL that, given valid Zink syntax, will return and execute the Python equivalent.
+It also accepts one or more file names with parameters that will be used for the transpilation process.

 # Usage in Python